KDAB/cxx-qt/book/src/bridge/index.md

 This can cause issues as the module is normally called `ffi` or `qobject`, so collisions would occur.

-The `cxx_file_stem` option allow a file name to be specified to avoid collisions.
+The `cxx_file_stem` option allows a file name to be specified to avoid collisions.

 ```rust,ignore
 {{#include ../../../examples/qml_features/rust/src/types.rs:book_cxx_file_stem}}